fleaf5/scintillometry/README.md

 Inside this folder, there will be a `gate0_numblock_(n)_meff_(mx2)_offsetn_(offsetn)_offsetm_(offsetm)_toep.npy` file.
 There will also be *n* npy files.
 They each represent a block of the Toeplitz matrix.
 Only the files within this folder are required to perform the decomposition.

-There will also be a dat file `gate0_numblock_(n)_meff_(mx2)_offsetn_(offsetn)_offsetm_(offsetm).dat`.
-This serves an unknown purpose, and the decomposition can be performed without it.

-The current version of the code generates a number of png files, and a file `data.tar.gz`.
-These serve unknown purposes, and the decomposition can be performed without them.

-### Performing decomposition on BGQ ###
+### Performing decomposition on BGQ (CPU-only) ###

-The decomposition can be performed locally, on SciNet, or on BGQ.
-I only include instructions for the BGQ here.
+The decomposition can be performed locally, on SciNet, BGQ, or the SOSCIP GPU cluster.
+The following instructions are for running the double precision, CPU-only version of the code on the BGQ.

 Please refer to SciNet [BGQ wiki](https://wiki.scinet.utoronto.ca/wiki/index.php/BGQ) before continuing.